melomac/BlobStar/README.md

 The software was quickly drafted to monitor some [Physarum Polycephalum](https://en.wikipedia.org/wiki/Physarum_polycephalum) evolution during the [Mission Alpha](https://missionalpha.cnes.fr/) assignment [#EleveTonBlob](https://disciplines.ac-toulouse.fr/daac/elevetonblob-lexperience-educative-du-cnes-pour-la-mission-alpha).
 This custom project was developed by a volunteer parent to help a primary school in French Jura, not so far away from where the first [Comté](https://france3-regions.francetvinfo.fr/bourgogne-franche-comte/jura/espace-thomas-pesquet-savoure-du-comte-1207393.html) 🧀 to the ISS was produced.

-Photos are stored in the device Photo Library and are meant to be aggregated in a single movie file later, using [FFmpeg](https://www.ffmpeg.org/) for example.
+Photos are stored in the device Photo Library and are meant to be aggregated in a movie file later.
+Consult the [post-processing](#post-processing) section for examples.

 The name is a word play on "blob", the other name The French 🇫🇷 give to the Physarum Polycephalum, and The B-52's track [Rock Lobster](https://www.youtube.com/watch?v=n4QSYx4wVQg) 🦞